0BIG-BANG0/2_Ecomm_-Project_Revision/steps.md

         - as soon as the server is starting we are calling the function connectToMongoDb()

         README MAIN 3 - COnnecting MONGODB CLient

+26. SignUP
+        - we have to break it into steps
+        -1. get the database
+        -2. get the collection
+        -3. do the operations extract the user info from the controlerr -4.  add the user info into database using insertOne() function of mongoDB for that use -- npm mongodb > github home > scoll to documentation > then insert operation -5. insertOne function return us promise so we have to use async await -6. user route - userRouter.post("/signup", (req, res) => {
+                                userController.signUp(req, res);
+                        });
+                        In this version, instead of directly passing userController.signUp, you're wrapping it in an anonymous arrow function, which takes req and res as parameters and then calls userController.signUp(req, res).

+                        Why is this Change Important?
+                        By wrapping the userController.signUp method in an arrow function, you're ensuring that the context of this remains within the userController instance.
+This approach eliminates the issue where this in the signUp method would refer to the wrong context (the router's context).

+                Q-What is the responsibility of the repository module in a Node.js application?
+                A-To abstract the data access code and centralize it.
+                SOL-The repository module in a Node.js application is primarily designed to serve as an abstraction layer over the data access code.
+This means that instead of having database-related code scattered throughout the application, it is centralized within the repository.

+27. Using Hash Password -   How to Store Passwords in database?
+                                It is important as one should know how to store data in database
+                                1. npm i bcrypt
+                                2. hash method returns a promise and it takes 2 inputs the data that need to be hashed and the salt(it is basically )
+                                3.bcrypt is a popular password hashing library used to securely store passwords in applications.
+It incorporates a salt to protect against rainbow table attacks and performs multiple hashing rounds to increase the computational cost of brute-force attacks.
+                                4.Salt rounds: A higher number of rounds means more computational effort, making it harder for attackers to crack.
+                                Asynchronous functions: The hashing and comparison methods are asynchronous, meaning they don't block the event loop.
+                                Secure hashing: bcrypt is designed specifically for password hashing and is widely trusted for its security.
+                                3. //Best Practice is to exclude the password before sending to the client
+                                // Setting password to undefined before sending it